ShangitaPaul/react-jobly/README.md

   - Created Homepage folder in /jobly-frontend/src/Homepage path
   - Created Routes folder in /jobly-frontend/src/Routes path
   - Created jobs folder " "
   - Created routes-nav folder in " "

+**** I beleive the problem may be that I did the setup incorrectly, since it did not create the nessesary files from the sql file, as directed to in the instructions.